feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> Sure!
-Here’s a fun fact: Dates have been enjoyed by humans for over 6,000
-#> years, making them one of the oldest cultivated fruits in the world!
+Did you know that date palms can live for over 100 years and produce
+#> fruit for up to 80 of those years?
+That’s a lot of sweet, delicious dates!
 agent$invoke("And one more.")
 #> Absolutely!
-Dates are so sweet that they can contain up to 80% natural sugar,
-#> making them a great natural energy booster!
+Here’s another fun fact: Dates have been cultivated for so long
+#> that they were one of the first cultivated fruits—people have been enjoying
+#> them for over 6,000 years!

 # Clear all messages except the system prompt
 agent$reset_conversation_history()